Tomb of the Lizard King: Reception

 Doug Cowie reviewed I2 favorably for Imagine magazine, calling it a "one off exercise with various encounters occurring in widely differing settings" and praising the well-drawn maps.
 Although he found the outline and "source of villainy" very similar to module N1, Cowie thought I2 was a better-presented adventure than N1 as it provides an "interesting setting, good NPCs, and some very dangerous underground encounters".

-Jim Bambra reviewed Tomb of the Lizard King for White Dwarf.
+Jim Bambra reviewed Tomb of the Lizard King for White Dwarf magazine.
 He gave it a nine out of ten overall, calling it "a difficult adventure that was designed to test a party's mettle and playing skill".
 While pre-rolled player characters are provided with the module, Bambra felt that it was worth using a player's own character because "there are some nice goodies to be had".
-Bambra did note that the module was a victim of sloppy printing in places, but felt that the mistakes should be obvious enough to pose no problems to a competent Dungeon Master.
-He concluded by describing the module as "[a] good module for those who enjoy challenging gaming sessions with plenty of opportunity to be cautious, thoughtful and aggressive."
+He did note that the module was a victim of sloppy printing in places, but felt that the mistakes should be obvious enough to pose no problems to a competent Dungeon Master.
+Bambra concluded by describing the module as "[a] good module for those who enjoy challenging gaming sessions with plenty of opportunity to be cautious, thoughtful and aggressive."

-In his 1991 book Heroic Worlds, Lawrence Schick calls the Lizard King "extremely nasty".
+In Lawrence Schick's 1991 book Heroic Worlds, he calls the Lizard King "extremely nasty".